microsoft/psi-samples/Samples/RosTurtleSample/README.md

 ## \psi World

 First, we'll create a console app and reference the `Microsoft.Psi` and `Microsoft.Ros` NuGet packages.
-The ROS bridge from the Microsoft.Psi.ROS library allows creating ROS nodes using .NET possible, and it is only referenced within the ROS world (in Turtle.cs).
+The ROS bridge from the Microsoft.Psi.ROS library allows creating ROS nodes using .NET, and it is only referenced within the ROS world (in Turtle.cs).
 The idea will be to create a class to communicate with the TurtleSim through ROS and expose a _classic_ interface.
 Then we'll create a \psi wrapper to expose a stream-oriented interface.
 Separating the logic from the \psi wrapper is a good idea.